llmrb/llm/README.md

 ## Philosophy

-llm.rb was built for developers who believe that simplicity is strength.
+llm.rb was built for developers who believe that simplicity can be challenging but it is always worth it.
+It provides a clean, dependency-free interface to Large Language Models, treating Ruby itself as the primary platform &ndash;
-It provides a clean, dependency-free interface to Large Language Models, treating Ruby itself as the primary platform &ndash; not Rails or any other specific framework or library.
+not Rails or any other specific framework or library.
 There is no hidden magic or extreme metaprogramming.

 Every part of llm.rb is designed to be explicit, composable, memory-safe, and production-ready without compromise.
 No unnecessary abstractions,